 Turkish Mountain Bike Delight

-(TUMB) Turkey -Turkish Delight
+(TUMB) Turkey Turkish Mountain Bike Delight

-Your bike MUST be at least a mid level Mountain Bike such as a Specialized Rockhopper or Trek 6500.
+Your bike must be at least a mid level Mountain Bike such as a Specialized Rockhopper or Trek 6500.
 Front suspension is essential.
 It is vital that your bike is THOROUGHLY SERVICED and in perfect working condition before the trip.

 PERSONAL CLOTHING AND ACCESSORIES